 Spanning a length of 550 feet, Harbor Drive Pedestrian Bridge is one of the longest self-anchored, suspension bridges in the world.
 The iconic bridge completes the city’s 100-year-old vision of a Park-to-Bay link.
 Connecting Balboa Park to San Diego Bay, the structure is an elevated footbridge for pedestrians and bicyclists crossing the heavily traveled Harbor Drive.

 Completed in March 2011, the sleek, nautically themed bridge features a 131-foot tall pylon and a curved deck suspended along one edge of the bridge deck.
 Inclined at a 60-degree angle, the bridge leans over the deck supporting the single pair of suspension cables.

-- The Great Lawn can accommodate up to 4,500 people who can watch and enjoy 360 degree view of the waterfront
+- The Great Lawn can accommodate up to 4,500 people who can watch and enjoy a 360-degree view of the waterfront.

-- The Living Room which features shades areas and benches
+- The Living Room features shade areas and benches.

 Downtown San Diego Quiet Zone

-This $20.6 million downtown San Diego development enhances the safety features of railroad crossings and addresses the impact of train noise to the quality of life of the residents.
+This $20.6 million downtown San Diego development enhances the safety features of railroad crossings and addresses the impact of train noise on the quality of life of the residents.